Amazon Launchpad is a program designed to help startups bring new products to market on the Amazon marketplace.

 - Premium A+ allows you to use the entire width of the screen for your product page unlike A+ where content is limited to a narrow, fixed width column.

-- Premium A+ allows you to embed full screen video in additional to video alongside your text.
+- Premium A+ allows you to embed full screen video to your listings so Amazon customers can see your products in their full glory.

 - Premium A+ allows you to use animation on your page such as hover over features, clickable Q&A sections and improved comparison charts.